 Nystatin is stored between 15 C to 30 C (59 F to 86 F).

 Nystatin oral suspension (Bio-Statin [Mycostatin, Nilstat, and Nystex are discontinued]) is a drug prescribed to treat fungal infections of the mouth (like oral thrush).
-Side effects, drug interactions, dosage, and pregnancy safety information should be reviewed prior to using this medication.
+Review side effects, drug interactions, dosage, and pregnancy safety information prior to using this medication.

 Multimedia: Slideshows, Images & Quizzes